exigow/intellij-gdscript/readme.md

 # Installation & Usage

-`gradle runIde` to execute IntelliJ IDEA instance with GDScript plugin.
+`gradle runIde` to execute IntelliJ IDEA instance with installed GDScript plugin.

 NOTE: the first start may take a while.